silnrsi/wstr/src/content/docs/reference/standards.md

 [ISO/IEC 10646][iso-10646] specifies the Universal Coded Character Set (UCS).
 It is intended to have the exact repertoire as is in The Unicode Standard.

 [The Unicode Standard][unicode] -- the standards body for the internationalization of software and services.

-[ISO/IEC TR 15285][iso-15285] -- information on glyphs and their relationship to characters.

 ## Languages